1981 Torneo Descentralizado: Team changes

+Stadia locations

 Torneo Regional

 The Torneo Regional was divided into 4 groups.
 The groups of the North, South and Central had its group winners advance to a Provincial final group where the top two advanced to the semifinals of the regional tournament.
 In the Metropolitan group, the top two advanced directly to the semifinals.

 Group stage

 The North, Central, and South followed these rules: